Manish29n/C-Maniax-and-Q-Spiders/README.md

-A list of basic C programs that i had written
+# A list of basic C programs that i had written

+## Learnt during C-Maniax and Q-Spiders Training